lemlac/mulem/docs/reference.md

 | `ref` | Passes reference | Immutable |
 | `ref mu` | Passes reference | Mutable |

 Another type of parameter is `out`.
-This is like `ref mu` but is treated as `undefined` at the start of the function.
+This is like `ref mu` but is treated as `unset` at the start of the function.
 Use it to set a variable that hasn't been set yet.
-The parameter must not be `undefined` in any branch within the function.
+The parameter must not be `unset` in any branch within the function.
 This means either setting it within the function or passing it to another function with an `out` parameter.
 This ensures that the variable is set after the function has been called.

 ```
 setInt(out i) =